LilianDK/llm-playground/README.md

 You can find the summarization and chat prompt in the "prompts" folder.

 Configuration of the summarization prompt:

+**token**: Identification and authorization to access Aleph Alpha API.
+**document**: Input document that shall be summarized.
+This summarization is a very simple one and is intended for rather short text input summarizations (e.g. 1 A4 page).
+It is not suited for long text input summarizations.
 ```
 import os